sugarlabs/iq-activity/README.md

+#IQ-Activity#

-A simple iq-activity for sugar.
+A simple sugar activity.

 Please refer to;